javierriveracastro/betteroll-swade/docs/global_actions.md

 * wildDieFormula: Another string dice formula, this time used for the Wild Die.
 Remeber to specify the exploding.
 You can use an empty string for no wild die.
 * rerollSkillMod: A number used as a modifier for skill reroll
 * rerollDamageMod: A number used as a modifier for damage reroll
 * shotsUsed: A number that makes the action use that number of shots.
+If the item is a power, it will make it use that number of PPs instead.
 * rof: Numer of trait dice rolled.

 **Selector fields:**